 There is no right price without clear objectives, but getting that clarity is often harder than it seems like it should be.
-The Objective Setting Tool provides some easy methods to prioritize business and marketing objectives.
-The Business, Marketing, and Pricing Objective guides provide instructions on how to use the tool as well as the overall process of determining the right objectives for pricing.
+There are, however, a range of simple tools that facilitate objective setting and alignment between business and marketing objectives.
+The Business, Marketing, and Pricing Objective guides below are examples of how we might help guide the overall process of determining the right objectives for pricing.

 Price positioning ultimately is judged by the customer.
 This makes segmentation and targeting an important pre-step for pricing strategy.
 These guides and tools explore the segmentation process and provide some aids to prioritizing targets.

 Price / value maps are visual tools that improve understanding of price positioning and the value drivers that support it.
 They are also useful for setting future product development and communication priorities.

 It is important to identify both points of parity as well as points of difference between your offerings and those of your competitors to guage the relative value for money of the offerings.
 The tools below are examples of how to do this.

 One way to determine prices is by defining a premium or discount index versus a benchmark.
 There are, however, different types of prices that